Lingyin Temple: Cultural Relics Exhibition Hall

-Buddhist Texts Library
+Zangjing Ge

-Uphill from the Hall of the Medicine Buddha is the Buddhist Texts Library.
-This, and the Huayan Hall behind it, were built from 2000 to 2002 to re-create the five-hall main axis.
-The Sutra Library does not house a major statue and is not open for worship.
+Uphill from the Hall of the Medicine Buddha is the Zangjing Ge, or the Tower of Buddhist Texts.
+This, and the Huayan Dian behind it, were built from 2000 to 2002 to recreate the five-hall main axis.
+The Zangjing Ge does not house a major statue and is not open for worship.

-Huayan Hall
+Huayan Dian

-The fifth and last hall on the main axis is the Avatamsaka Hall, or Huayan Hall (华严殿 (Huáyán Diàn)).
-Also built in 2002, this hall houses statues of the three sages of the Avatamsaka Sutra, known as the Huayan Sutra in Chinese – Sakyamuni, Manjusri, and Samantabhadra.
+The fifth and last hall on the main axis is the Huayan Dian, or the Huayan (Avatamsaka) Hall (华严殿 (Huáyán Diàn)).
+Also built in 2002, this hall houses statues of the three sages of the Avatamsaka Sutra, known as the Huayan Sutra in Chinese – Shijiamoni, Wenshu, and Puxian.

-A 3 meter high bronze statue of the Japanese Buddhist monk Kūkai, who travelled to China during the Tang dynasty to study Chinese Esoteric Buddhism and who visited Lingyin Temple during his travels, stands amidst a bamboo grove located between the Dharma Hall and the Huayan Hall.
+A 3 meter high bronze statue of the Japanese Buddhist monk Kūkai, who traveled to China during the Tang Dynasty to study Chinese Esoteric Buddhism and who visited Lingyin Temple during his travels, stands in a bamboo grove between the Fatang and the Huayan Dian.
 The statue portrays Kūkai in monastic robes, holding Buddhist prayer beads in his left hand, and a walking stick in his right hand.
 The statue was erected in 2002 as a symbol of the friendship between Buddhist circles in both China and Japan.

-Hall of the Five Hundred Arhats
+Luohan Tang

-The Hall of Five Hundred Arhats (五百羅漢堂 (Wǔbǎi Luóhàn Táng)), also a modern addition, faces onto the western side of the courtyard in front of the main hall.
+The Luohan Tang, or the Hall of Five Hundred Arhats (五百羅漢堂 (Wǔbǎi Luóhàn Táng)), also a modern addition, faces onto the western side of the courtyard in front of the main hall.
 The building has a complex floor plan, shaped like a Buddhist swastika.
 Bronze statues of the five hundred arhats are arranged along the arms of the swastika, with each statue seated on a unique ornate seat.
 Each statue measures 1.7 meters in height, 1.3 meters in width, and weighs around 1 ton.

-At the center of the hall, where the arms of the swastika join, stands a bronze canopy housing statues of the four main bodhisattvas in Chinese Buddhism: Guanyin, Ksitigarbha, Manjusri and Samantabhadra, who represent the four cardinal directions.
+At the center of the hall, where the arms of the swastika join, stands a bronze canopy housing statues of the four main bodhisattvas in Chinese Buddhism: Guanyin, Dizang, Wenshu and Puxian, who represent the four cardinal directions.
 This canopy is 12.62 meters in height, 7.77 meters wide and occupies 5 square meters.
 It is currently the tallest solid bronze structure in the world.